Recreation

 - Written by: Editor

-There is no entrance fee to the park for participating in programs, walks or visiting the museum.
+There is no entrance fee to the park for participating in walks.

 Clear Lake State Park is located at 5300 Soda Bay Road, Kelseyville.